Koltay/osuEscape/README.md

 ## Why API is needed for this application?
 Is it safe?

- - This application uses osu!
-API v1 to get your recent uploaded score (get_user_recent) and automatically disconnect after uploading
+ - This application uses [osu!
+API v1](https://github.com/ppy/osu-api/wiki) to get your recent uploaded score ([get_user_recent](https://github.com/ppy/osu-api/wiki#url-7)) and automatically disconnect after uploading
  - For users who is concerned about the API usage, please feel free to not use it :D

+## How to use this application?
+There will be video showcase  after the new UI is completed!

-##
+## <3
  Thank you to those who contributed to this project (Listed in ascending order by osu!
 IGN):

  Testing: